openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **Properties**: Energy 5, Autonomous

 **Special**: Once activated and affixed to a surface, an Aegis of Warding cannot be moved.
 A successful removal destroys it in the process.
 In addition, all damage dealt by the Aegis is lethal damage.

-#### Adrenal Biomod

-**Wealth Level**: 4

-*Those willing to undergo the invasive procedure will thank themselves the next time they take a bullet in the heat of battle and their biomod compensates for the pain with an automatic adrenaline pump.*

-**Properties**: Heal 3, Persistent (Heal)

 #### Black Lotus Extract